bseltz-cohesity/scripts/powershell/deployWindowsAgent/README.md

 * -domain: (optional) Cohesity user domain (defaults to local)
 * -serverList: (optional) path to file containing servernames to deploy to
 * -server: (optional) name of one server to deploy to
-* -storePassword: (optional) store service account password (encrypted) for later use
+* -storePassword: (optional) store service account password (encrypted) for later script runs
 * -installAgent: (optional) install the Cohesity agent
 * -register: (optional) register server as a Cohesity physical protection source
+* -registerAD: (optional) register server as an Active Directory protection source (requires -register or previous registration)
-* -registerSQL: (optional) register server as a Cohesity SQL protection source
+* -registerSQL: (optional) register server as a MSSQL protection source (requires -register or previous registration)
-* -sqlCluster: (optional) register server as a Cohesity SQL Failover Cluster node
+* -sqlCluster: (optional) register server as a MSSQL Failover Cluster node (requires -register or previous registration)
 * -serviceAccount: (optional) set Cohesity agent to run using a service account

 ## Attributions